Skip to main content

 To complete this task:

-2. In the Eclipse Marketplace, search for veracode.
+2. Search for veracode.

 3. Locate and install Veracode Scan.